 Gladia said, "I've never thanked you."
 Baley said, "It was only my job."
 "You'll be going back to Earth now, won't you?"
 "Yes."
 "I'll never see you again."
 "Probably not.
 But don't feel badly about that.
 In forty years at most, I'll be dead and you won't look a bit different from the way you do now."
 Her face twisted.
 "Don't say that."
 "It's true."
 She said rapidly, as though forced to change the subject, "It's all true about Jothan Leebig, you know."
 "I know.
 Other roboticists went over his records and found experiments toward unmanned intelligent spaceships.
 They also found other robots with replaceable limbs."
-Cladia shuddered, "Why did he do such a horrible thing, do you suppose?"
+Gladia shuddered.
+"Why did he do such a horrible thing, do you suppose?"
+"He was afraid of people.
+He killed himself to avoid personal presence and he was ready to kill other worlds to make sure that Solaria and its personal-presence taboo would never be touched."
+"How could he feel so," she murmured, "when personal presence can be so very-" Again a silent moment while they faced each other at ten paces.

+Then Gladia cried suddenly, "Oh, Elijah, you'll think it abandoned of me."
+"Think what abandoned?"
+"May I touch you?
+I'll never see you again, Elijah."
 "If you want to."
 Step by step, she came closer, her eyes glowing, yet looking apprehensive, too.
 She stopped three feet away, then slowly, as though in a trance, she began to remove the glove on her right hand.
 Baley started a restraining gesture.
 "Don't be foolish, Gladia."
 "I'm not afraid," said Gladia.